WilliamHuey/dirgen/README.md

 ## Template file:

-Template files provide the heirarchy of structure which explains the nesting of files and folders.
-Template files are plain textual files.
+Template files provide the hierarchy of structure which explains the nesting of files and folders.
+These files are plain textual files.

 Indentation:
   Determines what file or folder types should be on the same folder level.